itsgeagle/facet/README.md

 npx prisma db seed
 ```

-This creates the admin and test user accounts defined in your whitelabel config's `seed` fields, plus six sample feature requests.
+This creates the admin and test user accounts defined in your whitelabel config's `seed` fields, plus sample feature requests.

 ### 6. Run the dev server